-Social recommendations like Twitter mentions and retweets, Facebook shares, likes, and comments, etc. are called social signals.
+Social recommendations like +1s on GooglePlus, Facebook shares, likes, and comments, etc. are called social signals.

-With the growth of social media sites like Facebook and Twitter, search engines like Bing and Google are now taking into account various social signals when determining website ranking.
+With the increase in importance of social sites like Twitter and Facebook, search engines like Google and Bing are now taking into account social signals when determining website ranking.

-Note: Google encourages website owners to build their brand on social media as a long-term investment to drive qualified traffic, instead of aiming for short-term benefits like search ranking placement.
-Google’s own head of its web spam team Matt Cutts has stated that Google takes a cautious approach when it comes to assessing social media signals, as so many things change quickly on social media.
-Without a reliable ‘map,’ Google is understandably reticent to assign too much importance to the social sphere over other aspects of their search algorithm.
-In summary, Google’s strategy is to “wait and see” how things develop over time, as sites that provide value develop longevity, trust and authority, and these are the websites that Google naturally wants to rank higher in its search results.
+Note: Google encourages website owners to build their brand on social media as a long-term investment to drive qualified traffic, rather than aiming for short-term benefits like search ranking placement.
+Google’s own head of the web spam team Matt Cutts has stated that Google takes a cautious approach when it comes to assessing social media signals, as so many things change quickly on social media.
+Without a perfect ‘map,’ Google is understandably reticent to assign more importance to the social sphere over other aspects of their search algorithm.
+In summary, Google’s strategy is a sensible one - “wait and see” how things develop over time, as sites that provide true value tend to develop longevity, trust and authority, and these are the websites that Google wants to ascribe higher search rankings to.

 Social Signal Sources

-Social sites that search engines like Google and Bing look to when measuring social signals include:
+Social media sites that search engines like Google and Bing look to when measuring social signals include:

-With more than 1.5 billion monthly active users, Facebook is the most dominant social community in the world.
-It has been estimated that an average post on Facebook can reach over 100,000 users, so even if it seems like Facebook is not driving droves of customers to your website, you should not be quick to dismiss Facebook as an important part of your business strategy, as Google processes social data and information from Facebook to help determine your search rankings.
-In fact, Facebook seems influence search engine rankings more than other social media sites.
+With over 1.5 billion active users, Facebook is the most influential social media network on the planet.
+Research shows that a single post on Facebook can reach over 100,000 users, so even if it seems like Facebook is not driving a massive amount of sales on your site, you should not be quick to dismiss Facebook as an important part of your business strategy, as Google processes data and information from Facebook to help determine your search rankings.
+In fact, research indicates that Facebook seems to have the most influence on search engine rankings of all social media sites.

-After Facebook, Twitter is the next largest social media site in the world, with over half a billion tweets sent out every day.
-Twitter has a significant amount of influence online and places great importance on the authority of tweets posted to readers over the number of tweets sent …
+After Facebook, Twitter is the second largest social media site in the world, with over half a billion tweets sent out each day.
+Twitter plays a significant role as a global influencer on the cybersphere and places great importance on tweeting posts that provide value to followers over the amount of tweets sent …

-Google’s own social networking site naturally carries a significant degree of authority online, even if it has not reached the same level of growth and take up as Twitter and Facebook.
+Google’s own social media site naturally carries a significant degree of authority online, even if it has not reached the same level of growth and take up as Facebook and Twitter.

-In addition to the big 3 listed above, there are a number of other social media networks worth getting to know, like Pinterest, LinkedIn, Reddit, Digg, and StumbleUpon.
+In addition to the big three social sites listed above, there are a number of other social sites worth paying attention to, such as Pinterest, LinkedIn, Digg, StumbleUpon, and Reddit.

-(Social media sites provide important signals to search engines that can affect your rankings)
+(A number of social sites provide important signals that can affect your search rankings)